 In 1816 a Parliamentary Select Committee into the operation of the Poor Laws was set up.
-Many land owners wanted the government to undertake a reform of the poor laws in order to reduce the levels of relief they had to provide.
+Many landowners wanted the government to undertake a reform of the poor laws in order to reduce the levels of relief they had to provide.
 In the 1820s a number of reforms were made to reduce the cost of poor relief.
 This included a number of ‘workhouses’, built as an alternative to giving outdoor poverty relief.
-Those in need of help would have to enter a workhouse to qualify for poor relief, but conditions were deliberately harsh, the routines were monotonous and families were separated.
+Those needing help would have to enter a workhouse to qualify for poor relief, but conditions were deliberately harsh, the routines were monotonous and families were separated.

 Workhouses were intended to discourage people from applying for poor relief and did so in a manner that was cruel and what today would be seen as inhuman.
 The infirm and the able-bodied were housed separately and given very basic and monotonous food such as gruel (a watery porridge), or bread and cheese.
 All inmates had to wear the rough workhouse uniform and sleep in communal dormitories, with supervised baths were given once a week.